rednafi/rednafi.com/content/go/dysfunctional_options_pattern.md

 type option func(*config)

+// The value of each optional configuration attribute can be overridden with
+// an associated function
-// Each optional option will have its own public function func WithFizz(fizz int) option {
+func WithFizz(fizz int) option {
     return func(c *config) {
         c.fizz = fizz